99004368-Dhyeya/sdlc-practice/1_Requirements/README.md

 ## Introduction

-*   During my engineering course, there was a subject, Applied Numerical Methods (ANM), which demonstrated the numerical methods that can be applied to solve problems like finding the roots of a non-linear function, finding the value of integration or differentiation at a point for a function.
+*   Applied Numerical Methods (ANM) is an important subject that is a part of the undegraduate engineering syllabus.
+It contains many techniques to find numerical solutions for problems that can not be solved otherwise.
+The techniques demonstrated in numerical methods can be applied to solve problems like finding the roots of a non-linear function, finding the value of an integral or differential at a point, solving a system of linear equations and finding the solution of an ordinary or partial differential equation that can't be solved using classical techniques.
-*   These algorithms are tedious to solve, so I always thought it would be useful to have a tool that could solve such problems.
+*   These algorithms are tedious to solve by hand as they involve repetitive calculations that generate large numbers or unweildy decimals.
+However, a modern day computer is extremely suited to performing such calculations and hence the idea is to develop a tool that can solve such problems.
-*   This is the motivation for the Miniproject in which I will try to implement the different numerical methods algorithms to achieve the above mentioned tasks.
+*   This is the motivation behind this project.
+Here, we will implement different numerical methods that find the numerical solutions of ODEs, PDEs, integrals, differentials and other mathematical problems.
+*  We will also plot the solution obtained and allow the user to input complex functions.

 ## Research

 ### Need and Importance of Numerical Methods

-*   Numerical methods are already being used in computations performed by computers as the algorithms are iterative or are closely related to how many programming languages define the datatypes for performing these algorithms.
+*   Numerical methods are being used in computations performed by computers as the algorithms are iterative and many programming languages define the datatypes for performing these algorithms.
-*   Hence numerical methods have become important and have their own precence in the modern world due to the rise in computational capabilities.
+*   Hence numerical methods have become important and have their own importance in the modern world due to the rise in computational capabilities.
 *   They are able to produce useful results, this is because problems which cannot be solved can be cleverly approximated using numerical methods.
-*   This is the reason why numerical methods are being using in applied mathematical problems, as the direct solution for such problems might not be possible or is time consuming.
+*   This is the reason why numerical methods are being used to solve real-world mathematical problems, as the direct solution for such problems might not be possible or is time consuming.
 Yet we can get a result close to the real solution with a margin of error which is acceptable.
-*   Numerical approach enables solution of complex problem with a great number of smaller but simpler operations, which make it a perfect match to implement with computers.
+*   The numerical approach enables solution of complex problem with a great number of smaller but simpler operations, which make it ideal to implement using computers.

 ### Implementation with Programming Language C

 *   C defines datatypes like double which have high precision and can be used to implement the algorithms with high accuracy.
 *   The loops and precision can be used to iterate the algorithms in an efficient manner.

+## Identifying Features

+* In this project we have implemented numerical methods that solve integrals, perform differentiation, solve ODEs, solve PDEs.
+* We have also plotted the obtained solution in many cases graphically.
+* In our project the user can give complex input functions to be solved.

+## Ageing

+### Time
+* Numerical methods have been used by human beings for calculations from time immemorial
+* There is evidence that Egyptions used a numerical methods to find the roots of a simple equation
+* Progressively, many great Greek mathematicians such as Archimedes also developed numerical methods to calculate the areas and volumes of a geometric figure.
+* It was also the forerunner for the field of calculus
+* Consequently many of the great names in the field of mathematics further developed numerical methods to solve more advanced problems
+* These include Newton, Gauss, Leibniz and Euler.
+Today many of the numerical methods taught bear their name.
+* As mentioned earlier, with the advent of computers, it became easier to obtain numerical solutions as tedious calculations could be performed by computers easily.

+### Feature evolution

+* With the advent of computers several tools have been created to perform numerical analysis
+* The Netlib library contains the code for many numerical problems that are written in C or FORTRAN
+* The GNU-Scientific library is another open source alternative.
+* Today, several tools like MATLAB, NumPy, SciPy, Octave, R etc. make it easy to perform numerical analysis although they don't have predfined libraries that already contain routines that implement numerical methods.
+* In this project we seek to create routines that directly implement numerical methods.

 ## Cost and Features